jacobrobertsdev/DevSquad/README.md

 ## Product Vision Statement

 **Vision Statement:**
-For anyone who could benefit from a very quick and high-level overview of their finances, BreadSheet is a budgeting tool that allows quick input and output of financial information for the user's records.
+For anyone who could benefit from a simple and high-level overview of their finances, BreadSheet is a budgeting tool that allows quick input and output of financial information for the user's records.
 Unlike subscription services, products that require set up, or that save/sell/have control over your data with no interoperability, BreadSheet is fast, easy, and will store data temporarily and only if the user chooses.